Dekopon: Outside Japan

-In South Korea and Azerbaijan dekopon is called hallabong (한라봉) named after Hallasan, the mountain located on Jeju Island, where it is primarily grown.
+In South Korea, dekopon is called hallabong (한라봉) after Hallasan, the mountain located on Jeju Island where it is primarily grown.
+They were introduced to Korea from Japan in 1990.

 The citrus budwood was imported into the United States in 1998 by a California citrus grower, Brad Stark Jr. The rights to the sterilized budwood were purchased in 2005 by the Griffith family, owners of the nursery TreeSource and packing facility Suntreat.
 The dekopon was released as a commercial product in the US under the name "Sumo Citrus" in early 2011.

-Others
+In culture

 Dekopon have become so popular in Japan that the chewing candy brand giant Hi-Chew (ハイチュウ) has released a limited-edition dekopon flavor.

 In commemoration of the 15th anniversary of the first shipment of dekopon, Japan Fruit Growers Cooperative Association designated 1 March "Dekopon day" in 2006.